 That Benny and Bjorn chose to work with a Swedish classic gave them an advantage they would not have otherwise had.
 They did not have to start from scratch.
 They contributed to their national heritage!
-"Kristina fran Duvemala" is something to learn from as much as it is something to be enjoyed.
+"Kristina" is something to learn from as much as it is something to be enjoyed.

 After reading the first book, I was curious as to how Karl Oskar and his group would fare in America.
 The second book deepened my understanding of the characters.
 By the third, Moberg was piling up scenes.

-I should distinguish between two words.
+I should distinguish between 2 words.
 Emigrants are people who leave a country.
 Immigrants are people who enter a country.

 In the early 1970s, Jan Troell turned The Emigrants into a film starring Max von Sydow and Liv Ullmann.
 Troell did a second film, and the sequel is called The New Land.
 The films incorporate all the books.
 They are meticulously faithful.

 Benny and Bjorn drew from the novels rather than the films.
 They squeezed out the essence of the story, converting prose into Swedish folk music and lyrics.
 The soundtrack is monumental!
-I drew an equation: four novels equal two movies equal one stage musical.
+I drew an equation: 4 novels equal 2 movies equal one stage musical.

-The Emigrants embodies the same Swedish soul that ABBA's music does.
-Songs like "Move On," "I Wonder (Departure)," "Eagle" and "I Have A Dream" echo the emigrants' courage and determination to set sail.
+The Emigrants embodies the same Swedish soul as ABBA's music.
+Songs like "Move On," "I Wonder (Departure)," "Eagle" & "I Have A Dream" echo the emigrants' courage and determination to set sail.
 I thought of "One Man, One Woman" in connection with Karl Oskar's and Kristina's marriage.
 I heard "The Visitors" when I read of Danjel's home being entered by Church authorities.
 Going into theater was a quantum leap for Benny and Bjorn!